Signed in as:

 filler@godaddy.com

-Now for the Good News is a compilation of twelve short stories written by various writers throughout the United States.
+Now for the Good News is a compilation of short stories written by various writers throughout the United States.
 The stories regard Americans helping each other in difficult circumstances.

 EXCERPT